 We humans have an uncanny ability.
-Somehow, we try to control too much and avoid taking responsibility for what we can control.
-We blame others when our responsibilities aren’t met while we try desperately to adopt the responsibilities of others.
+Somehow, we try to control too much and at the same time pass on what we do have responsibility over.
+We want to control others and avoid taking ownership for what we actually can control.
+We blame when our responsibilities aren’t met while we try desperately to manipulate the stewardship of others.

 Innately, we recognize there is some balance to be found.
 There are things out of our control and things within them.
 An improper treatment of the balance leads to victim mentality and codependency.
 But a healthy understanding allows us to make our choices with confidence and let go of the things that do not belong to us.